HPI-Information-Systems/DendroTime/README.md

 ### Architecture

 DendroTime consists of a reactive client-server architecture that executes the progressive HAC algorithm on a collection of time series (anomalies) in a highly concurrent execution server and visualizes dendrogram updates in a web-based client.
-The execution server is implemented using the [_actor programming model_](), which is a reactive programming paradigm for concurrent and parallel applications.
+The execution server is implemented using the [_actor programming model (Akka)_](https://doc.akka.io/libraries/akka-core/current/typed/actors.html), which is a reactive programming paradigm for concurrent and parallel applications.
 Its core primitives are _actors_, which are objects with private state and behavior.
 The following figures provides an overview of DendroTime's client-server architecture and its actors: